kyle-tightest/wedding-website/README.md

 # wedding-website
-This is my wedding website
+This is my wedding website.
+This is a sentence.